-As new mines were opened, the Bevier & Southern Railroad extended their branch lines to provide hauling service.
+Over the years as new mines were opened, the Bevier & Southern extended their branch lines to provide hauling service.
 I loved hearing the big steam engines pulling the heavy coal trains uphill from the mines and through town to the Burlington railroad siding where they were dropped off for later pick up by CB&Q.

 Several times we would hear a steam engine working its way up the hill as we played in the yard, and I would run to the sidewalk out front, to gaze the few blocks toward the railroad tracks just to catch a glimpse of the steam engines chuffing through the intersection.
 I always enjoyed the noise and drama of the “working” end of the train, and admired the men in the cab of the locomotive who made the train “go.”

 I no longer recall him doing a church sermon, as the lasting impression is of a summertime tent revival in Hannibal where my family assisted with passing out handheld fans with colorful bible scenes with funeral home advertising on the other.
 We stood at the tent entrance handing out printed programs in the sweltering heat.
 Grandfather’s shirt and tie would be soaked with sweat by the end of the service, his suit jacket having been cast aside much earlier and his white crisply starched and ironed shirt sleeves thoughtlessly rolled up to the elbow, his collar unbuttoned and necktie loosened.

 Revivals and Bible Thumping

-I recall going to his week-long summertime tent revivals in the Bear Creek Bottoms in Hannibal MO off South Arch, between what is now Warren Barrett and Collier Streets.
-The city has constructed a water treatment facility on the property, which back then was called “the fairgrounds,” and had previously held a professional baseball field where the Admiral Coontz armory now stands.
+The summertime revivals were at the fairgrounds in the Bear Creek Bottoms off South Arch, in Hannibal MO, between what is now Warren Barrett and Colfax Streets.
+The city has constructed a water treatment facility on the property, which back then was called “the fairgrounds,” and had at one time held a professional baseball field where the Admiral Coontz armory now stands.
 Many early circuses had been held in that field, with their long trains parked on the siding provided just for that purpose.